ArchiDog1998/ArchiToolkit/src/libraries/ArchiToolkit.Grasshopper/README.md

 }
 ```
 ##### Upgrade Component
-If you want to make an `IGH_UpgradeObject` to update your component, add the attribute `UpgradeToAttribute` to make it.
+If you want to make an `IGH_UpgradeObject` to update your component, add the attribute `UpgradeToAttribute` or
+`UpgradeFromAttribute` to
+make it.
 ```c#
 public class Test
 {